-Created by some exceptionally talented composers from around the world, we’re here to highlight 30 of the very best indie game soundtracks.
+Created by some exceptionally talented composers from around the world, we’re here to highlight 20 of the very best indie game soundtracks.

 You can find most of this music in full on YouTube with a quick search.
 Or you can buy the complete soundtracks online to support the composers directly.
+Up to you, but above all just enjoy those sounds.

 Headphones on, Please, for the Best Indie Game Music